 Which MTI Alternative Is Best?

-• For structured, long-term tactical performance → Combat Fitness
+• Structured, long-term tactical performance, selection prep, and operator sustainment → Combat Fitness

-• For high-intensity themed workouts → Hard to Kill Fitness
+• High-intensity themed sessions → Hard to Kill Fitness

 Final Thoughts